JNokikana/lifevillage/README.md

 # LifeVillage

-An experimental project with phaser.js.
+An experimental project visualized with phaserJS.